DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

    Minimum recommended circuit

 The circuit above represents the minimal number of components to potentially interface the track signal to the microcontroller running your sniffer software.
 It has been tested and eliminates the issues with many of the circuits available on the web.
 There should also ideally be a .1µF capacitor across pins 8 and 5 as close to the pins as possible.
-If you have one, a 1.3k resistor for R1 gives a little better range for track voltages from 10V up to 18V and a LED can be substituted for D1 as a track voltage indicator, though our DCCInspector-EX sketch uses the pin 13 LED to provide the same function.
+If you have one, a 1.3k resistor for R1 gives a little better range for track voltages from 10V up to 18V and a LED can be substituted for D1 as a track voltage indicator, though our |EX-DCCI| sketch uses the pin 13 LED to provide the same function.

 **Another tested circuit (courtesy of Geoff Bunza)**